Flash Feed Scroll Reader

 I encountered a similar problem last weekend, suddenly all Samba shares were gone.
 Afer analyzing what has changed I discovered that a Vista PC was causing the problem.
 Switching off the firewall which blocked all incoming traffic on this PC solved the problem, all shares re-appaered at my FCULLHDMA.
 Maybe this may give you a clou what is causing the disappearing of shares.
 I think more people are having this problem.

-2. Rien said:
+2. Rien says:

 I still do not see my Samba shares on my QNAP209 NAS from my CF.